 Meaning and History

-In 2006 the company was renamed Reliance Communications Limited; in 2008, it switched to the GSM standard.
-A little later (in 2010), it was licensed to use 3G communications in three cities across the country.
+In 2006, the company was renamed Reliance Communications Limited; in 2008, it switched to the GSM standard.
+A little later (in 2010), it was licensed to use 3G communications in three cities nationwide.
 And a year later, to improve these services, the organization introduced MIMO technology.
-The operator constantly strived for development and did everything possible for this, improving its image.
+The operator constantly strove for development and did everything possible to achieve it, improving its image.

-In the spring of 2012, to attract more subscribers, he dropped the cost of tariffs by 61 percent.
-In 2016, the operator stopped using CDMA and by September of the same year transferred clients to GSM and LTE standards.
-He also has smartphones in his arsenal, which Reliance produced in conjunction with Lenovo.
+In the spring of 2012, to attract more subscribers, he reduced the tariff rate by 61 percent.
+In 2016, the operator stopped using CDMA and, by September of that year, transferred clients to GSM and LTE.
+He also has smartphones in his arsenal, produced by Reliance in conjunction with Lenovo.

-Despite filing for bankruptcy, this company has not closed the telecommunications business: instead of the 2G and 3G communication standards, it provides services in 4G networks.
+Despite filing for bankruptcy, this company has not closed its telecommunications business; instead, it continues to provide services on 4G networks.
 In 2020, she revised her working strategy and undertook a major rebranding.

 The service is now called the Global Cloud Xchange.
-She continues to engage in data transmission and fixed lines.
+She continues to provide data transmission and fixed-line services.
 It also specialized in submarine cable networks.
 Having traveled a difficult path, the operator managed to preserve his identity and stay within the chosen symbolism.
-Throughout his career as a Reliance, he has had two emblems.
+Throughout his career at Reliance, he has had two emblems.

 What is Reliance?